Millisecond Cadence Radio Frequency Interference Filters: Filter Effects

+A less expected result is PSR~J0358+5413, J0358 is about half as bright as J1935+1616, but exhibits the same effect.
+This is because much of J0358+5413's energy is in very bright (above 200 S/N) pulses.
+This is shown in Fig.~\ref{fig:J0358}.

+The less bright pulses are not removed, and their S/N increases as expected.
+This gives a mixed result for the MAD filter, the number of windows with a pulse above six sigma increases while the average pulse S/N decreases.
+We see that some very bright pulses make a significant portion of the total pulse energy.
+As expected by Fig.~\ref{fig:filter_response}, the composite filter greatly reduces the energy of these bright pulses.
+However, the S/N of the pulses closer to the noise level increases.
+These leads to the results in Table~\ref{tab:pulsar_response}, where we see an increase in the number of pulse windows with a pulse above S/N of six.
+However, the average S/N decreases.
+This is also reflected in the stacked S/N as well.
+The bright pulses contain a significant portion of the total power, and their removal adversely affects the combined S/N.

-PSR~J1705--1906 has a low DM of 23~cm$^{-3}$~pc, this causes the pulse take up a significant fraction of the bandwidth.
-The highpass filter subsequently removes 10\% of the pulse power.
+PSR~J1705--1906 has a low DM of 23~cm$^{-3}$~pc, this causes the pulse to take up a significant fraction of the bandwidth.
+The high-pass filter subsequently removes 10\% of the pulse power.
 This result again shows the need to consider the source while choosing the filtering.
-Instead of three modes, we should have excised one or zero Fourier modes.
+Instead of three Fourier components, we should have excised one or zero Fourier components.
+We will explore the former later in this section.

+Unlike the case with synthetic pulses, we do not know the intrinsic power distribution, so we cannot perform the KS or AD tests.
+Instead, we will use the Spearman's rank correlation coefficient \citep{spearman} to measure the relationship between a pulse's S/N and the noise level.